Multi-dimensional third-order time-implicit scheme for conservation laws: Introduction

 For this paper, we design a third-order CWENO-Z reconstruction from cell averages on general unstructured meshes, following the prescriptions of \cite{CSV19:cwenoz}.
-The computation of the nonlinear coefficients is reorganized in such a way that the reconstruction can be expressed as a formal linear combination of the cell averages in the stencil, whose coefficients depend nonlinearly on the data via the non-linear coefficients of the CWENO-Z procedure, which are frozen in the Quinpi technique.
+The computation of the nonlinear coefficients is reorganized in such a way that the reconstruction can be expressed as a formal linear combination of the cell averages in the stencil, whose coefficients depend nonlinearly on the data via the nonlinear coefficients of the CWENO-Z procedure, which are frozen in the Quinpi technique.
 The idea is similar to the approach in \cite{2024:quinpi}, where each polynomial involved in the CWENO reconstruction is written explicitly in the form $P(x)=\sum_{i=j-1}^{j+1} \mu_i(x)\ca{u}_i$, which exhibits its linear dependence on the cell averages.
 Here we proceed in a similar way, but for unstructured meshes the computation of the values of the $\mu_i(x)$ functions is done through the Moore-Penrose pseudo-inverse of the Vandermonde matrix for each cell, which takes care also of the cases where some polynomials are determined by least-squares techniques.

 The rest of the paper is organized as follows.
 Section~\ref{sec:eulero} introduces the first-order IE-based scheme.
 Section~\ref{sec:dirk} describes the proposed implicit two-dimensional third-order scheme.
-In particular Subsection~\ref{ssec:cweno} describes the high-order reconstruction scheme for unstructured meshes, Subsection~\ref{ssec:pred} the first-order predictor, Subsection~\ref{ssec:corrector} the high-order corrector steps and Subsection~\ref{ssec:timelim} the time-limiting procedure.
-Finally Section~\ref{sec:tests} presents a set of numerical tests for the two-dimensional Euler gas-dynamics equations, also in low Mach regimes, on structured and unstructured meshes.
+In particular \revTre{Subsections~\ref{ssec:cweno}-~\ref{ssec:linearization} describe the high-order reconstruction scheme for unstructured meshes and the DIRK method}, Subsection~\ref{ssec:pred} the first-order predictor, Subsection~\ref{ssec:corrector} the high-order corrector steps and Subsection~\ref{ssec:timelim} the time-limiting procedure.
+Section~\ref{sec:tests} presents a set of numerical tests for the two-dimensional Euler gas-dynamics equations, also in low Mach regimes, on structured and unstructured meshes.
 Finally, some conclusions are drawn in Section~\ref{sec:concl}.